JonathanLGeorge/DemoAPI/README.md

 so our DB contacts, which are in collection , and each conract is a document

-robomongo.org can be used for
+look into robomongo.org for my tools and help